 As far as I know, sshuttle is the only program that solves the following common case:

-- Your client machine (or router) is Linux, MacOS, FreeBSD, OpenBSD or pfSense.
+- Your client machine (or router) is Linux, FreeBSD, or MacOS.

 - You have access to a remote network via ssh.